 2. Add kitchen wastes, yam peelings, orange skin and pulp, rotten fruits and anything that rots easily.

-3. Then, add grass cutnnus. hedge trimmings, vegetable wastes and illled or the desired height is compress.
+- Then, add grass cuttings. hedge trimmings, vegetable wastes and killed or the desired height is compressed.

-4. Repeat this process until the pit is filled or the desired height reached if heap method is used.
+- Repeat this process until the pit is filled or the desired height is reached if the heap method is used.

-6. Insert a stick at one end or at the centre in case of pit method.
+- Insert a stick at one end or at the centre in case of the pit method.
 This is called a “tester”.
 It detects if decomposition is going on or not.
 The stick will be hot if there is decomposition after about 5 days or else, it will be cold.

-7. Turn materials or the content of pit A or heap A into B after two weeks.
-Refill pit or heap A. Repeat this step until pit or heap D is reached and the desired quantity obtained.
+- Turn materials or the content of pit A or heap A into B after two weeks.
+Refill pit or heap A. Repeat this step until pit or heap D is reached and the desired quantity is obtained.

 Turning of compost in pit or stack.